 Professor Douglas Brinkley

-He is on the Board at Brevard College and the Franklin D. Roosevelt Presidential Library, and is a member of the Century Association, Council of Foreign Relations and James Madison Council of the Library of Congress.
+He is a member of the Century Association, the Council on Foreign Relations, and the James Madison Council of the Library of Congress.
 He lives in Austin, Texas with his wife and three children.

 Kent Conrad, former Senator from North Dakota, is a Bipartisan Policy Center Senior Fellow and Co-Chair of the Commission on Retirement Security and Personal Savings.
 Selected by TIME Magazine as one of “America’s 10 Best Senators” and rated by The American as one of the ten most economically knowledgeable members of Congress, he has played a vital role in shaping our nation’s fiscal policies over the past three decades.